RWS/studio-api-docs/apiconcepts/filetypesupport/extending_the_filter_component_builder.md

     }
 }
 ```
-***

-Note that if the ```FileTypeDefinitionId``` is changed in the ```BuildFileTypeInformation``` section, then the extension will appear as a new filter in the Studio file type options dialog.
-Otherwise it will simply override the original one (i.e. no new filter will appear in U.I.)
+If you change `FileTypeDefinitionId` in `BuildFileTypeInformation`, the extension appears as a new filter in the Studio file type options dialog.
+Otherwise, it overrides the original filter and no new filter appears in the UI.

 >[!NOTE]
 >